gdt050579/content_scan/README.md

 Extractors turn a container into a stream of children.
 The scanner calls `create_session` once per parent; the returned [`ExtractionSession`](#extractionsession) then enumerates children.
 Methods return `Option` — they do **not** return `AnalysisOutcome` and cannot Skip or Exit on their own.

-`create_session` is called after that object's analyzers have run.
+`create_session` is called after that object's analyzers have run (`Continue`: own-type then requested extractors; `ReprocessAsType`: requested extractors only).
 It receives:

 - an [`OwnedContentPtr`](#ownedcontentptr) to the parent — store it on the session if `advance` / `extract` need to read the parent;
 - an [`ExtractionContext`](#extractioncontext) describing the region to look at (`offset`, optional `length`, optional `params`).
 Copy those fields into the session; the context is only valid for this call.